Grievance Procedure, Department of Ecology and Evolutionary Biology

 3. Upon receipt of the complaint, the Department shall contact the respondent to verify that the respondent has received a copy of the complaint and to provide the respondent with a copy of these procedures.

-4. Pursuant to University Senate Code 14.2.d, a respondent has the privilege of remaining silent and refusing to give evidence in response to a complaint.
+4. Pursuant to University Senate Code Article XII.2, a respondent has the privilege of remaining silent and refusing to give evidence in response to a complaint.
 The respondent also has the right to respond and give evidence in response to the complaint.

 5. The respondent shall submit a written response to the Department within 14 calendar days of receiving the complaint.
 The response shall contain the respondent's statement of the facts underlying the dispute as well as any other defenses to the allegations in the complaint.
 The response shall also identify the witnesses or other evidence relied on by the respondent and shall include copies of any documents relevant to the response.
 The respondent shall provide a complete copy of the response to the complaining party.